-Question Answer/Indicative content Mark Guidance Evaluate the interpretations in both of the two passages and explain which you think is more convincing as an explanation of developments in the Mediterranean in the years from the death of Suleiman I in 1566 to the battle of Lepanto in 1571.
-In locating the Interpretations within the wider historical debate, • Answers might argue that Interpretation A puts forward the view that until the end of the period there was peace and calls for a crusade failed.
-In evaluating Interpretation A, • Answers might argue that this view is valid as France, Spain and Venice had other concerns. • Answers might argue that Interpretation A is valid as there had been a harvest failure in the basin of the eastern Mediterranean. • Answers might argue that Interpretation A is valid as the sultan turned back to the Mediterranean following the failure of the Don-Volga scheme. • Answers might argue that interpretation A is valid as France lost influence because of the outbreak of civil war.
-In locating the Interpretations within the wider historical debate, • Answers might argue that Interpretation B suggests that the conflict in the Mediterranean appeared to decline at the start of the period but to resurface at the end.
-In evaluating Interpretation B, 30 The indicative content lists features of the period studied that relate to the question set.
+Question Answer Mark Guidance Evaluate the interpretations in both of the two passages and explain which you think is more convincing as an explanation of the nature and course of the Cultural Revolution.
+In locating the interpretations within the wider historical debate, answers might suggest that Interpretation A argues that the Cultural Revolution was a genuine popular revolution, and that the violence it unleashed was limited and unplanned; In evaluating Interpretation A, answers might argue that it correctly identifies the political revolution that saw Liu and Deng's overthrow and their replacement by the 'Gang of Four', together with Mao's vastly increased power; Answers might argue that Interpretation A correctly notes the crucial role of the young, with use of the Little Red Book, and Mao's instruction to the young through the dazibao 'Bombard the Headquarters'; Answers might argue that Interpretation A correctly refers to attacks on the middle class, fundamental to Mao's idea of permanent revolution and consistent with his fear that the Chinese revolution was being destroyed from within by bureaucracy; Answers might argue that Interpretation A is accurate in drawing attention to the widespread public criticism of party members through 'self-criticism and struggle sessions'; 30 The indicative content lists features of the period studied that relate to the question set.
 Neither significance nor relative importance are attributed to the features listed.
 The indicative content is intended to reflect the knowledge and understanding a candidate is likely to analyse and evaluate in order to arrive at a judgement in line with the question set.
-No set answer is expected At Level 5 and above answers will evaluate both interpretations, locating them within the wider historical debate about the issue and using their own knowledge, and reach a balanced judgement as to which they consider the most convincing about the issue in the question.
+No set answer is expected At Level 5 and above answers will evaluate both interpretations, locating them within the wider historical debate about the issue and using their own knowledge and reach a balanced judgement as to which they consider the most convincing about the issue in question.
 To be valid, judgements must be supported by relevant and accurate material.
 Knowledge must not be credited in isolation, it should only be credited where it is used to analyse and evaluate the interpretations, in line with descriptions in the levels mark scheme.
+If answers do refer to the provenance of Interpretation A, to be valid, it must be clearly linked to the question.